A fresh look at the nested soft-collinear subtraction scheme: NNLO QCD corrections to $N$-gluon final states in $q\bar{q}$ annihilation: Introduction

 This problem was fully solved at next-to-leading order (NLO) in perturbative QCD many years ago \cite{Giele:1993dj, Giele:1994xd, Frixione:1995ms, Catani:1996vz, Nagy:2003qn, Bevilacqua:2013iha} (see also Ref.~\cite{Prisco:2020kyb} for more recent work), but its extension to next-to-next-to-leading order (NNLO) and beyond has proved to be difficult.
 In fact, there are many NNLO subtraction and slicing schemes~\cite{Frixione:2004is, Gehrmann-DeRidder:2005btv, Currie:2013vh,Somogyi:2005xz,Somogyi:2006db,DelDuca:2016csb,DelDuca:2016ily,Czakon:2010td,Czakon:2011ve,Czakon:2014oma,Anastasiou:2003gr, Caola:2017dug,Catani:2007vq,Grazzini:2017mhc, Boughezal:2011jf,Gaunt:2015pea,Boughezal:2015dva,Sborlini:2016hat,Herzog:2018ily,Magnea:2018hab,Bertolotti:2022aih,Capatti:2019ypt,TorresBobadilla:2020ekr} that have been used to perform the many impressive computations at this perturbative order,\footnote{See Refs.~\cite{Chen:2014gva,Boughezal:2015dra,Caola:2015wna,Chen:2016zka,Campbell:2019gmd,Cacciari:2015jma,Cruz-Martinez:2018rod,Gauld:2021ule,Catani:2022mfv,Chawdhry:2019bji,Chawdhry:2021hkp,Czakon:2020coa,Gauld:2023zlv,Currie:2017eqf,Chen:2022tpk,Badger:2023mgf,Czakon:2021mjy,Czakon:2015owf,Catani:2019hip,Buonocore:2023ljm,Brucherseifer:2014ama,Berger:2016oht,Campbell:2020fhf,Alvarez:2023fhi} for a representative list of NNLO calculations by different collaborations.} but it is fair to say that the complete generality achieved at NLO is still elusive at NNLO.

-A peculiar illustration of this statement is the fact that the cancellation of $1/\ep^n$ infrared poles\footnote{Throughout the paper we use dimensional regularization and work in $d=4-2\ep$ dimensions.} for a \emph{generic} hadron collider process has not been demonstrated in any NNLO slicing or subtraction scheme up to now, although important work in this direction, focusing on gluonic states, has recently been presented in Ref.~\cite{Chen:2022ktf}.
+A peculiar illustration of this statement is the fact that the cancellation of $1/\ep^n$ infrared poles\footnote{Throughout the paper we use dimensional regularization and work in $d=4-2\ep$ dimensions.} for a \emph{generic} hadron collider process has not been demonstrated in any NNLO slicing or subtraction scheme up to now, although important work in this direction, focusing on gluonic states, has recently been presented in Ref.~\cite{Chen:2022ktf}, and including other partonic channels in Ref.~\cite{Gehrmann:2023dxm}.
 For $e^+e^-$ collisions such a cancellation for arbitrary final states has been shown only in the context of the so-called local analytic sector subtraction scheme~\cite{Magnea:2018hab, Bertolotti:2022aih}.

 The goal of this paper is to partially address this issue in the context of the nested soft-collinear subtraction scheme~\cite{Caola:2017dug}.
 This scheme has already been successfully applied to compute the NNLO QCD corrections to a variety of processes such as color singlet production~\cite{Caola:2019nzf} and decay~\cite{Caola:2019pfz}, deep inelastic scattering~\cite{Asteriadis:2019dte}, Higgs production in WBF~\cite{Asteriadis:2021gpd}, non-factorizable corrections to $t$-channel single-top production~\cite{Bronnum-Hansen:2022tmr} as well as mixed QCD-electroweak corrections to the production of electroweak gauge bosons and dilepton pairs ~\cite{Buccioni:2020cfi, Behring:2020cqi,Buccioni:2022kgy}.
 This suggests that the nested soft-collinear subtraction scheme possesses the flexibility and the simplicity that is needed for studies of multi-particle final states.